codevalley/friday-api/docs/guides/entity-guide.md

    - Create a `TaskService` that orchestrates domain logic + repository calls + error handling, and optionally transforms domain exceptions into `HTTPException`.
 4. **Router Layer** (`routers/v1/TaskRouter.py`):
    - Create a new FastAPI router with endpoints for creating, retrieving, listing, updating, deleting tasks (whatever is needed).
-   - Optionally add `GraphQL` types/mutations if you also support GraphQL.

-Additionally, you’ll add supporting **Pydantic** schemas for request and response in `schemas/pydantic/`, **GraphQL** types/mutations in `schemas/graphql/`, and **unittest** coverage for domain, repository, service, and router.
+Additionally, you'll add supporting **Pydantic** schemas for request and response in `schemas/pydantic/`, and **unittest** coverage for domain, repository, service, and router.

-Let’s break down the steps in detail.
+Let's break down the steps in detail.

 ---